 Davidson College - and the role it plays within its local community and region - must be viewed beyond simple economic terms.
-As a value-driven institution, Davidson College provides a broad set of positive catalytic social impacts to the region.
-A leading higher-education institution in providing experiential learning opportunities for their students, Davidson College has made an intentional effort to incorporate its mission within its curriculum to boost its impact within its local community.
-Through its efforts to provide more dynamic, technical experiences to its campus through efforts like the Hurt Hub, the college is well-positioned to contribute to North Carolina's burgeoning and innovative knowledge economy.
-As it currently works to address, confront, and lead on the most pressing social issues of the day, Davidson College will continue to add to the economic vibrancy of the greater Charlotte metro area and North Carolina.
+As a values-driven institution, Davidson College provides a broad set of positive catalytic social impacts to the region.
+A leading higher-education institution in providing experiential learning opportunities for its students, Davidson College incorporates service and leadership within its curriculum to boost its impact within its local community.
+Through its efforts to provide more dynamic, technical experiences to its campus through efforts like the Hurt Hub, the college has become an increasingly important supplier of talent that can excel in North Carolina's burgeoning and innovative knowledge economy.
+As it currently works to address, confront, and lead on the most pressing social issues of the day, Davidson College adds to the vibrancy of the greater Charlotte metro area and North Carolina.